bielb2/frontend-challenge-by-codesh/README.md

 cd frontend-challenge-by-codesh

 # Install the deps
-npm install
+npm install or yarn

-# To run the project
+# To run
-npm run dev
+npm run dev or yarn dev

 # The app will start in <http://localhost:3000>
 ```